Cosplay is a Portmanteau

 - Cosplay Complex is all about this.

 - As in the picture, Lucky Star has this at both a convention and the Haruhi Theme Cafe.
+How many can you recognize?
+Ed and Roy cosplayers show up at one point.

 - In Genshiken this is Ohno's hobby, while Tanaka's is costume designer for Cosplay.
 She often wears his creations for the club and to conventions.
 In Genshiken 2 they finally officially start dating, thus creating the dream Otaku couple.